MicrosoftLearning/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 1. Return to **Visual Studio Code**.
 Return to the open terminal.

 1. Build and run the project at least two more times using the **[dotnet run][docs.microsoft.com/dotnet/core/tools/dotnet-run]** command.
-Observe the new RU charge in the console output which should be slightly less than the original charge:
+Observe the new RU charge in the console output, which should be slightly less than the original charge:

     ```
     dotnet run